Code-Institute-Submissions/Hedgemonkey-project1/README.md

 ![Example of favicon](assets/images/favicon/touching-cloth-icon-144.ico) Favicon created in GIMP2.10.36 and exported as .ico files for compatability, and then used Inkscape to convert the original png to svg file to maximise compatability, I feel that this should cover all possible accepted fileypes cross-platform.

+Smooth transition dropdown menu to add visual flair and give a good user experience.

 ### Existing Features

 ### Features Left to Implement